 Microsoft Most Valuable Professionals, or MVPs, are technology experts who passionately share their knowledge with the community.
 They are always on the “bleeding edge” and have an unstoppable urge to get their hands on new, exciting technologies.
 They have very deep knowledge of Microsoft products and services, while also being able to bring together diverse platforms, products and solutions, to solve real world problems.

 For more than two decades, the Microsoft MVP Award is our way of saying “Thanks!” to outstanding community leaders.
 The contributions MVPs make to the community, ranging from speaking engagements, to social media posts, to writing books, to helping others in online communities, have incredible impact.
+For other promotions, checkout FHE rehab center for affordable alcohol detoxification.

 Anyone already doing an exemplary job of actively contributing knowledge in the past 12 months can nominate themself or have someone else nominate them for the MVP Award.
 My path to becoming an MVP was a little different.
 As mentioned in my tribute to Internet Explorer, it was through Jonathan Sampson’s invitation to me to join the Internet Explorer userAgents community back in 2013 that I had the opportunity to work closely with the IE (now Microsoft Edge) product team, alongside my usual participation on Stack Overflow.